By 1812Blockhouse

 House lots were priced between $850 and $1,600, with several designed by noted local architect Louis Lameroux.
 The north part of Brinkerhoff Avenue developed first.
 The corner of Brinkerhoff and Park Avenue West is the site of the Alexander Fraser House.

-Historic District – The Boulevards are one of the City of Mansfield’s history district, with properties protected by the City’s historic preservation ordinance.
-The process is governed by the Historic Preservation Commission; The Commission consists of up to twelve members.
-According to city code, all members should have to the highest extent possible, a recognized knowledge of a known interest in historic preservation together with a determination to work for the overall improvement of the quality of this City’s physical environment.
+Historic District – The Boulevards are one of the City of Mansfield’s historic districts with properties protected by the City’s historic preservation ordinance.
+The process is governed by the Historic Preservation Commission, which consists of up to twelve members.
+According to city code, all members should have to the highest extent possible a recognized knowledge of a known interest in historic preservation together with a determination to work for the overall improvement of the quality of this City’s physical environment.

 Photo: Fraser House, corner of Brinkerhoff Avenue and Park Avenue West, 1812Blockhouse File Photo; Sources: Mansfield News Journal, City of Mansfield, Downtown Mansfield Inc., Wikipedia